 - For strings, add the WMI Custom String sensor.
 This sensor shows the returned value in the sensor message and does not add a channel for it.

 Average Disk Bytes per Read on Drive D:

 SELECT AVGDiskBytesPerRead FROM Win32_PerfRawData_PerfDisk_LogicalDisk WHERE Name = 'D:'

-- more than one row (two or more values vertically in the result table of WMI Tester): you have to narrow down the result list with a WHERE clause.
+- More than one row (two or more values vertically in the result table of WMI Tester): narrow down the result list with a WHERE clause.

-- It is important that you copy the WQL file with your query to the computer where the PRTG probe that monitors the target computer is installed.
-If the file is placed on the target computer (or in case of a remote probe on the PRTG server), PRTG will not show the file in the selection list of the Add Sensor dialog.
+- It is important that you copy the .wql file with your query to the system where the probe that monitors the target system is installed.
+If the file is placed on the target system (or, in the case of a remote probe, on the PRTG core server), PRTG does not show the file in the selection list of the Add Sensor dialog.

-- Always ensure you use the correct namespace in both the WMI Tester and in the PRTG settings of the sensor.
+- Always ensure you use the correct namespace in both WMI Tester and in the settings of the sensor.